timenavi/inbox-zero/ARCHITECTURE.md

-# Inbox Zero Architecture
+# AI Email Writer Architecture

 The initial version of this document was created by Google Gemini 2.0 Flash Thinking Experimental 01-21.

-The Inbox Zero repository is structured as a monorepo, consisting of two main applications (`apps/web`, `apps/unsubscriber`) and several packages (`packages/*`).
+The AI Email Writer repository is structured as a monorepo, consisting of two main applications (`apps/web`, `apps/unsubscriber`) and several packages (`packages/*`).
 Only the `apps/web` is currently in use in production.

 ```txt
 ├── apps/